 Celebrities with the INTP personality type

 Most INTPs are controlled, studious, and calm, driven by the search for reason.
 For many INTPs, remaining grounded and not being caught up in overthinking is crucial.
-Their intellectual nature is reflected in their career paths, with many famous philosophers and scientists being Logicians.
-INTPs also have a creative and artistic side that is not often observed, so it makes sense that some famous actors and entertainers have the Logician personality type.
+Their intellectual nature is reflected in their career paths, with many famous philosophers and scientists being Architects.
+INTPs also have a creative and artistic side that is not often observed, so it makes sense that some famous actors and entertainers have the Architect personality type.

 - Immanuel Kant, German philosopher